rhine3/pink-berries/README.md

 # pink-berries

-This guide details efforts to create a hybrid assembly of Lizzy Wilbanks's Pink Berry dataset.
+This repository was used to store and exchange work relating to a study of the Pink Berry metagenomic dataset.

-First attempts were by Tessa Rhinehart using the Cerulean program (see files within `cerulean-old/`).
-This involved creating an Amazon Web Services AMI to load all the dependencies of the program.
-Unfortunately, Cerulean is no longer maintained, and ultimately this project was abandoned in favor for attempting other programs.
+First attempts at a hybrid assembly were made by Tessa Rhinehart using the Cerulean program (see files within `cerulean-old/`).
+This involved creating an Amazon Web Services AMI to load all of Cerulean's dependencies.
+Unfortunately, Cerulean is no longer maintained, and ultimately this project was abandoned in favor of attempting other pipelines.

 This project was brought to the Santa Barbara Advanced School of Quantitative Biology at the Kavli Institute for Theoretical Physics.
 Lizzy Wilbanks oversaw this project, with Tessa Rhinehart and David Tian serving as TAs.
 Students were
 Arantxa Urchueguía Fornes, Connie Ha, Matt Melissa, and Michael Pearce.